JakubBialoskorski/ZeroSeg/README.md

 ## ZeroSeg

 Various python scripts for the 8-digits display.
+Install required module with ```sudo python setup.py install``` .

 You have to adjust market ticker(s), API key and number of your stocks inside the files.